 How to Make Leveling up Engaging

-Musings on RPG Progression Systems
+Musings on Progression Systems

 Progression systems are not exclusive to RPGs, but they are one of the genre's defining features.
 While twitch-based genres like fighting and rhythm games develop the player's reaction time, RPGs have progression systems that improve the player's avatar.
 Unfortunately, most RPG progression systems don't make the player feel stronger in any meaningful way and instead have arbitrary numbers that increase as you level up.
 An engaging progression system has significant growth that substantially strengthens the avatar and custom growth that allows the player to decide how the avatar grows.

 Mega Man Battle Network is an RPG series that manages to have significant avatar growth without even having experience points!
 Instead, what drives the avatar growth in Mega Man Battle Network is power-ups that the player can obtain through exploration, shopping, and side quests.
 These power-ups increase the strength of Mega Man by upgrading his health and Mega Buster.
 What makes each power-up significant is that just one substantially boosts Mega Man's ability in combat.
 Mega Man Battle Network even assigns Mega Man a level based on the number of power-ups equipped so players can track their progress.
 However, the most compelling example of significant avatar growth in the Mega Man Battle Network series is the Style Change which, didn't appear until its sequel.
 A Style Change is an upgrade Mega Man receives partway through the game that grants him an element affinity, a more powerful Mega Buster, and a passive ability.
 There are five Style Changes in all, and the one Mega Man gets is determined by what tactics the player employs in battle.